ga-wdi-boston/js-dom-assessment/README.md

 2. Change into the project directory.
 3. Follow the directions in `diagnostic.md`.
 4. Submit your solution as a pull request.

+You may use any resource, other than someone else in the classroom, to help you complete this assessment.